Markov Chains Approximate Message Passing: Understanding the RGD recursion

 In this section, we analyze some salient properties of the fixed point equations governing RGD and AMP.
-While we do not show that there exists a unique fixed point to $f_{\beta,\lambda}$ defined in \eqref{eq:f-beta-lambda} in the \eqref{eq:at-line} region, we are able to show that there is \emph{at most} one fixed point in this region, and that this fixed point must be stable.
+In particular, we show that there exists a unique nonzero fixed point to $f_{\beta,\lambda}$ (as defined in \eqref{eq:f-beta-lambda}), and furthermore, this fixed point lies in the \eqref{eq:at-line} region and is stable.